-For some people the phrase refers to items of luxury and elegance, while others prefer to consider the finer things as those more simple or natural that are often taken for granted.
+For some people, the phrase refers to items of luxury and elegance.
+While others prefer to consider the finer things as those objects or moments, we take for granted.

 Are the finer things in life, luxury items?

-- expensive sports cars
+- Expensive sports cars.

-- rare and expensive wines
+- Rare and expensive wines.

-- Cuban cigars
+- Cuban cigars.

-- a Caribbean holiday
+- A Caribbean holiday.

 “He prefers the finer things in life.”